 Under existing law, a permit to operate a water system may not be issued by the Division of Environmental Protection of the State Department of Conservation and Natural Resources or certain district boards of health unless certain conditions are met, including, without limitation, that: (1) the local governing body assumes responsibility in case of default and assumes the duty of assessing the lands served; (2) the applicant furnishes the local governing body sufficient surety; (3) the owners of the lands to be served by the water system agree to be assessed by the local governing body for the cost of the water system if there is a default; and (4) the owners agree that if the Division determines that water provided by a public utility or a municipality or other public entity is reasonably available, all users may be required to connect to the water system provided by the public utility, municipality or other public entity and be assessed the costs for the connection.
-(NRS 445A.895) Section 4 of this bill fremoves the first three conditions for issuing a permit to operate a water system.
-Section 4] revises [the last condition these conditions to : (1) provide that, with certain exceptions, the sole and exclusive obligation of the local governing body is to use the surety in the event of a default to contract and pay the operator responsible for the continued operation and maintenance of the water system; (2) require the owners of property served by the water system to also provide a surety to the local governing body; and (2) provide that if the Division determines that water provided by a public utility or a municipality or other public entity [may be accessed within 400 feet of any lot or parcel served by the water system,] is reasonably available, all users of the water system in certain counties are required to connect.
-Section [5] 4 of this bill makes conforming changes to [remove] revise certain provisions relating to the responsibility of a local governing body [assuming responsibility of] for a public water system [.] in the event of a default.
-Section 3 of this bill [make a conforming ehange to eliminate revises a reference to [section 5 relating to the Division making] certain findings.
+(NRS 445A.895) Section 4 of this bill revises these conditions to: (1) provide that, with certain exceptions, the sole and exclusive obligation of the local governing body is to use the surety in the event of a default to contract and pay the operator responsible for the continued operation and maintenance of the water system: (2) require the owners of property served by the water system to also provide a surety to the local governing body; and (2) or provide that if the Division determines that water provided by a public utility or a municipality or other public entity is reasonably available, all users of the water system in certain counties are required to connect.
+Section [4] 4.5 of this bill makes conforming changes to revise certain provisions relating to the [responsibility of] disposition of the proceeds of assessments and sureties imposed by a local governing body for a public water system in the event of a default.
+Section 3 of this bill revises a reference to certain findings.
+Section 2.3 of this bill defines "local governing body" for the purposes of the provisions of sections 4 and 4.5.
+Section 2.6 of this bill makes a conforming change to indicate the proper placement of section 2.3 in the Nevada Revised Statutes.

-Under existing law, a board of county commissioners of a county whose population is 700,000 or more (currently only Clark County) is authorized to prohibit certain persons, associations and corporations from using, constructing, acquiring or cause or permit the use, construction or acquisition of any type of private sewage system and to provide for the disconnection of any plumbing facilities from a private sewage system.
-(NRS 244.366) Section 8 of this bill also authorizes such a board of county commissioners to require any building or other structure that uses or is served by any type of private sewage system to connect to a public sewage system if the building or other structure is served by a municipal water system and is within 400 feet of the service lines and appurtenances of a public sewage system. [is within 400 feet of the building or other structure.]
+[Under existing law, a board of county commissioners of a county whose population is 700,000 or more (currently only Clark County) is authorized to prohibit certain persons, associations and corporations from using, constructing, acquiring or cause or permit the use, construction or acquisition of any type of private sewage system and to provide for the disconnection of any plumbing facilities from a private sewage system.
+(NRS 244.366) Section 8 of this bill also authorizes such a board of county commissioners to require any building or other structure that uses or is served by any type of private sewage system to connect to a public sewage system if the building or other structure is served by a municipal water system and is within 400 feet of the service lines and appurtenances of a public sewage system.1